 Step 1: Submission of the ERTC application form

-Step 2: Application Assessment
+Step 2: Application assessment

-Step 3: Application Status
+Step 3: Application status

 Step 4: Payment

-Step 5: Visibility
+Step 5: Enjoy greater visibility

-* 2,500 EUR for the duration of the programme (5 years) and (subject to 20% VAT)– to be paid in full, via bank transfer and credit card.
+*€2,500 for the duration of the programme (5 years) and can be subject to 20% VAT – to be paid in full, via bank transfer or credit card.

 We are pleased to share the list of EHRA Recognised Training Centres:

 Our centre is one of the busiest EP centres in Austria incorporating a dedicated EP lab where around 500 ablations are performed annually.
 All arrhythmias including complex atrial and ventricular substrates are treated with the latest 3-D technologies (including Carto-3, Navex Precision System, Mediguide, Rhythmia ) and Cryoablation.
 We have the largest VT program in Austria and routinely perform epicardial mapping and ablation.

 Around 250-300 devices are implanted in a separate facility by both cardiologists and a surgeon.